 Encourage Good Facial Hygiene and Skincare Routine

 Establishing good facial skincare practice is essential for improving acne problems.
 As a parent, remind and encourage your child to clean their face every morning, before bedtime, or any other time they feel sweaty with clean hands.
-And, moms, teenagers find you a nag if you keep reminding them of the same thing again and again.
+And, moms, teenagers find you a nag if you repeatedly remind them of the same thing.
 But it’s the least you can do as a loving mom to a teen daughter.

 Washing and cleaning the face is very helpful in this period.
-It gets rid of dead skin, oils, and bacteria, thus preventing the pores from clogging.
+It removes dead skin, oils, and bacteria, thus preventing the pores from clogging.
 Discourage her from rubbing her skin.
 The last thing you want is to disturb already irritated skin.

 For instance, if your teen has oily skin, you can choose aloe vera soaps that remove extra oils and keep only the small amount required to keep the skin from drying out.
-However, if they have dry skin, you can choose natural goat milk soaps to cleanse the skin and nourish and moisturize it.
+For instance, if your teen has oily skin, you can choose aloe vera soaps that remove extra oils and keep only the small amount required to keep the skin from drying out.
+However, if they have dry skin, you can choose natural goat milk soap to cleanse and nourish and moisturize the skin.

 Despite that, these soaps can keep the skin hydrated for a day and make it feel soft.
 If you try to use drugstore soaps that contain harsh chemicals instead of natural ones, you can cause skin rashes.

 The development of acne causes a destructive blow to the teen’s self-confidence.
 It is among the most trying phases in life for a teen, considering that acne is not one of those conditions that resolve overnight.
 The good thing is that it improves with time, patience, and the right treatments.

 Surprisingly, even good sleep improves acne, according to scientific findings.
 As a parent, you must motivate your child to endure and remain patient while waiting for the acne to clear.

 Take Problem Seriously